woernerm/fluent_anvil/README.md

 ```
 close-button = Schließen
 ```

-If you have simple translations, the file stays simple.
+For simple translations, the syntax stays simple.
 If a translation happens to be more complicated for a language, you only need to add the logic in the translation file for that particular language.
 You can find out more at [Project Fluent](https://projectfluent.org/).

+The translation happens entirely on the client side.
+Therefore, it works on Anvil's free plan as well since there is no need to install a special package.

 ## Quick Guide
 In Anvil's assets section, add a directory to place your translations in, ideally you have one subfolder for each locale, e.g.